tracemap/tracemap-backend/api/twitterRequests/README.md

 ### Ignored Files
 **credentials.py**
-(used as long as there
+(used as long as there is no tokenRequest function serving the credentials from a database)
 ```python
 # Application token/secret
 APPLICATION = {